Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 On the one hand, SSO with one set of credentials means that in case of a security breach, attackers have access to the account and linked systems, applications, and data – and the attackers’ footprint within the company increases.

-On the other hand, SSO reduces the number of attack surfaces because users log in once each day and only use one set of credentials.
+On the other hand, SSO can reduce the number of attacks because users log in once each day and only use one set of credentials.
 A higher level of security may be achieved if you combine SSO with risk-based authentication (RBA), identify unusual behavior, and require users to pass additional verification.

 SSO Implementation Best Practices for Enterprise Applications